jubinrajnirmal/Project-Jenkins/README.md

 This is a simple Python application that displays the current date and time.
+Hope this works!